Lucasdye/OpenDataUniversity-Electricity/README.md

 # OpenDataUniversity-Electricity-
-Python made map that represents in different degrees of blue of the regional electric production capacity in France.
+Python made map that represents in different shades of blue the electric production capacity in France by regions.

-Depedencies: jupyter notebook ; pandas ; numpy ; geopandas ; matplotlib.pyplot ; matplotlib.ticker
+Depedencies: jupyter notebook ; pandas ; numpy ; geopandas ; matplotlib.pyplot ; matplotlib.ticker.

-To open the .ipynb from the directory in terminal tap: 'jupyter notebook'
+Just tap 'jupyter notebook' to open the .ipynb from the directory in terminal.